1337encrypted/esp32-fundamentals/README.md

 chmod +x install_script.sh
 ```

-**Run the script passing the latest idf version as the first argument**
+**Run the script passing the latest idf version as the first argument as shown**

 ```
 ./install_script.sh v5.1.2